e-Spirit/firstspirit-module-gradle-plugin/README.md

 ######com.espirit.moddev.components.annotations.@ScheduleTaskComponent
 Should be added to a class implementing the ScheduleTaskApplication in order to render the appropriate ScheduleTaskApplication configuration into the module.xml.
 When using the <code>@ScheduleTaskComponent</code> annotation, some things need to be considered.
 For serialization purpose it is required to have the class which implements the <code>ScheduleTaskData</code> interface in server scope.
-Most of the time this class is part of the project which uses the fsmgradleplugin and therefore part of the generated jar which is <u>NOT</u> in server scope.
+Most of the time this class is part of the project which uses the _de.espirit.firstspirit-module_ plugin and therefore part of the generated jar which is <u>NOT</u> in server scope.
 To make this work the following can be done.

 <ul>